radiomanyi/JAVA1/README.md

 System.out.println("hello world");
 	}
 }
-question：how to distinguish the println（s）
+question：how to distinguish the println(string)